 Ask yourself: what would happen if privacy-sensitive information of your organization falls into the wrong hands?

-Human error example 2: Responding to a phishing email
+Example 2: Responding to a phishing email

 Peter is busy with his daily work at the office when an email from his boss appears in his mailbox.
 The subject line reads "urgent request," so Peter opens the message.
 In the email, the boss is asking him to pay an important invoice quickly, as he himself is in a meeting with the board of directors all day.
 If it isn't paid before the bank closes, production will be delayed.